若您需要咨询产品或有任何技术问题,请通过官方电话 400 885 9050 或邮箱 info.cn@stemcell.com 与我们联系。

 The following protocol outlines the CellPore™ delivery method for hESCs or hiPSCs in a 6-well tissue culture plate.
 Adjust all volumes accordingly if using other cultureware.

-- Prepare 2 mL of Single-Cell Plating Medium per transfection by adding the desired plating supplement to an appropriate volume of complete mTeSR™1 or mTeSR™ Plus or eTeSR™ medium as follows:
+3. Prepare 2 mL of Single-Cell Plating Medium per transfection by adding the desired plating supplement to an appropriate volume of complete mTeSR™1 or mTeSR™ Plus or eTeSR™ medium using one of the following options:

 Part II: Preparation of sgRNA Working Solution